mei-friend/mei-friend.github.io/pages/about.md

 We thank the community for input to the mei-friend development.
 In particular, we would like to acknowledge [Laurent Pugin](https://github.com/lpugin), who contributed the code for schema validation and
-[Thomas Weber](https://github.com/th-we), who helped to improve the Speedmode module in mei-friend.
+[Thomas Weber](https://github.com/th-we), who helped to improve the speed mode module in mei-friend.

 ## License